Elementor

 If you are using Elementor’s pagination (which you can set in Posts, Archive Posts or Loop Grid widgets), FacetWP will detect this pagination and convert it for use with AJAX filtering.

-However, this will only work for the pagination options that have numbered pagination.
-FacetWP will not work with the “Load on Click” or “Infinite Scroll” pagination types.
-(Side note: FacetWP will not work with any type of “Infinite load” pagination.)
+FacetWP does not work with the “Load on Click” or “Infinite Scroll” pagination types.
+Choosing “Infinite Scroll” will also lead to JS errors in the Console.
+(Side note: FacetWP will not work with any type of “Infinite load” pagination).

 If the integration with Elementor pagination is not working correctly, you can also use a Pager facet, which offers several pager types, like numbered pagination and a “Load more” type.